Ryan Hageman is a graphic designer and the founder of Gurafiku, a website on the history of Japanese graphic design.

 A program focused on curatorial studies and museum planning, along with the management and development of art and cultural organizations.

 Minneapolis College of Art and Design

 An education strongly rooted in print design, also focusing on emerging technology, including social media, motion graphics, and web design.

 Japanese Graphic Design (Spring 2010)

-Participated in a semester-long, international design program located in Osaka, Japan, focusing on the mechanics multilingual design and communication.
+A semester-long, international design program located in Osaka, Japan, focusing on the mechanics of multilingual design and communication.

 English (Native Proficiency)